vdw/Tabslet/README.md

 # Tabslet

-Yet another jQuery plugin for tabs with some extra features
+Yet another jQuery plugin for tabs, lightweight, easy to use and with some extra features

 * [Demonstration page][1]
 * [Documentation (wiki)][3]